AdobeDocs/adobe-io-events/src/pages/guides/index.md

 Once you have the public keys fetched as plain text, you can now verify the digital signatures by following the steps as below:

 1. Decrypt the message digest using the public key.
-2. Compute the hash message digest of the event payload (available in the webhook request body) using `rsa-sha256` hash function algorithm.
+2. Compute the hash message digest of the event using `rsa-sha256` hash function algorithm.
+For computing:
+   - Use the webhook request payload for event deliveries.
+   - Use the challenge code in the query param for challenge deliveries.
 3. Validate each signature by comparing:
    - the digest received (in step 1) after decrypting the signature using the public key.
    - and the message digest computed (in step 2) by hashing.